bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Mixins</h4>

-Mixins provide a way to easily template properties and values, then share them amongst different selectors.
-Mixins differ from extends as mixins allow arguments to be passed in where extends are fixed values.
+<p>Mixins provide a way to easily template properties and values, then
+share them amongst different selectors.
+Mixins differ from extends as mixins allow arguments to be passed in where extends are fixed values.</p>

-Mixins are identified using the @mixin rule followed by any potential arguments, then any styles are outlined below the rule.
-To call a mixin from within a selector use the plus sign, +, followed by the name of the mixin and any desired argument values if needed.
+<p>Mixins are identified using the @mixin rule followed by any potential
+arguments, then any styles are outlined below the rule.
+To call a mixin from within a selector use the plus sign, +, followed by the name of the mixin and any desired argument values if needed.</p>

-It is worth nothing that SCSS handles mixins a bit different.
-Instead of using a plus sign to call a mixin SCSS use an @include rule.
+<p>It is worth nothing that SCSS handles mixins a bit different.
+Instead of
+using a plus sign to call a mixin SCSS use an @include rule.</p>

 <h4>Sass</h4>

 ```
- 1  &#0064;mixin btn($color, $color-hover)
+ 1  @mixin btn($color, $color-hover)
  2  color: $color
  3  &:hover
  4  color: $color-hover